udaykamboj/jepriCreations-Non-official-Repo/README.md

 <br>

 # Windows 11 Inspired Material Design Cursors

-I decided to create a new version inspired by the recently introduced **Windows 11**.

 This cursor pack is more suitable for Windows 11, but it works perfectly on other Windows versions as well.